-As well as ensuring that your offers are tailored for the desired customer segment, you can also improve the relevancy of your messaging – whether that’s email, social, direct mail or digital advertising – to increase marketing efficiency and customer engagement.
-You can also measure the effectiveness of your campaigns over time by customer group to accurately calculate your marketing return on investment (ROI).
+As well as ensuring that your offers are tailored for the desired customer market segment, you can also improve the relevancy of your messaging – whether that’s email, social, direct mail, connected TV or pay-per-click digital advertising – to increase efficiency and customer engagement.
+You can also measure the effectiveness of your campaigns over time by customer group to accurately calculate your return on investment.

-While customer profiles are critical for effective marketing, they’re also a major asset in many other business areas, from customer service to new product development.
-For this reason, the outputs from customer profiling initiatives should always be distributed across the entire organisation to achieve the best outcomes.
+While consumer profiles are critical for effective marketing, they’re also a major asset in many other business areas, from customer-facing service and support to new product development and location-based planning strategies.
+For this reason, the outputs from profiling initiatives should always be distributed across the entire company to achieve the best outcomes.

-We can help marketers identify their best customers, find more of them, and then coordinate seamless and intelligent interactions across the most appropriate channels.
+We can help you identify your best customers, find more of them, and then coordinate seamless and intelligent interactions across the most appropriate channels.
 For example, Experian Mosaic can help you to deepen customer loyalty, strengthen brand advocacy and maximise profits.
-Being effective across all channels – from traditional offline to digital TV and online display – the Mosaic consumer classification enables accurate and consistent targeting, so consumers receive marketing relevant to them.
+Being effective across all channels – from traditional offline to digital TV and online display – the Mosaic consumer classification enables accurate and consistent targeting, so consumers receive content that’s relevant to them.